 This summary highlights some of the information in this prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
-You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
-Except where the context suggests otherwise, the terms "we," "us," "our" and "PennantPark" refer to PennantPark Investment Corporation; "PennantPark Investment Advisers" or the "investment adviser" refers to PennantPark Investment Advisers, LLC, and "PennantPark Administration" or the "administrator" refers to PennantPark Investment Administration, LLC.
+You should read carefully the more detailed information set forth under "Risk factors" and the other information included in this prospectus.
+Except where the context suggests otherwise, the terms "we," "us," "our" and "Pennant" refer to Pennant Investment Corporation; "Pennant Investment Advisers" or "investment adviser" refers to Pennant Investment Administration" or the "administrator" refers to Pennant Investment Administration, LLC.